Arrest Warrant Issued in Murder of Trans Woman Found in Schuylkill River

 An arrest warrant was issued in connection to the murder of a trans woman whose dismembered body was found floating in the Schuylkill River last week.

 Police told NBC10 they served an arrest warrant at a home on 39th Street and Powelton Avenue Tuesday in connection to the death of Dominique Rem'mie Fells.
 Police recovered a cutting tool inside the home and also discovered blood.
-They believe the murder suspect, who has not yet been identified, is currently out of the Philadelphia area.
+They believe the murder suspect, Akhenaton Jones, 36, is currently out of the Philadelphia area.

+Jones is believed to be armed and dangerous.
+Police urge anyone who sees him to stay away and call their tip line at 215-686-TIPS or their homicide unit at 215-686-3334.
+People can also submit tips online at phillypolice.com.

 Fells was found on June 8 floating near Bartram's Garden in Southwest Philadelphia.
 Her body was bruised and both legs were severed.